 If your entire life is changed because of your injuries, you need more than the insurance company is willing to offer now.
-You could need a special piece of medical equipment that requires you move into a wheelchair friendly home or build on additions, remodel, or renovate your home to accommodate your new equipment.
-You might need a new vehicle, a round-the-clock nurse, or you might be required to live in an assisted-living facility for the rest of your life.
+You could need a special piece of medical equipment that requires you to move into a wheelchair-friendly home or build on additions, remodel, or renovate your home to accommodate your new equipment.
+You might need a new vehicle, around-the-clock nurse, or you might be required to live in an assisted-living facility for the rest of your life.
 You might have injuries that require dozens of surgeries, visits to the doctors weekly or more often, and you might have medical needs for the rest of your life.

 Legal matters might also take longer, and you might not be able to settle your case if you have not recovered enough.
 What this means is you might need to go through serious surgeries to recover, and there is no way to tell right now how many you might need and what might happen.
 Insurance companies need you to reach a point of medical improvement before they can issue you payment.

-There are so many factors associated with the kind of case you have, and there are many factors associate with how long it will take you to receive compensation.
+There are so many factors associated with the kind of case you have, and there are many factors associated with how long it will take you to receive compensation.